JonMartinson/ecology_DFE/README.md

 The files genes.GC and all.poolcount are derived from the FEBA barseq pipeline described in Wetmore 2015.

-The gene annotations are from uniprot.
+The Salmonella LT2 gene annotations were downloaded from uniprot.org.

 # instructions go here -->